dermatologist/dhti/README.md

 * Let's install the elixir here: https://github.com/dermatologist/dhti-elixir-template

 * This elixir template summarizes text based on a simple prompt
-* You can use the template to build your own elixirs.
+* You can use this template to build your own elixirs.

 :running: